 Code containing repository data and commands to run, called the task definition, that is submitted to Taskcluster for execution.

 Applies logic to the kind tasks in response to task attributes.
 This can involve things like executing a script in response to certain attribute values in a kind file, or creating a payload to submit to a scriptworker to perform a specific action.
+See Transforms for more information.

-- Trust Domain¶
+- Trust Domain#

 Trust domains are a concept frequently used in the Firefox-CI cluster.
 They act as a prefix for scopes, routes and worker pools and roughly correspond to a project or group of related projects.
 Trust domains ensure that a task from one project isn’t accidentally granted scopes to another.
 This reduces the attack surface should the task get compromised.
 The more granular the trust domain, the more secure it is.
 But granular trust domains are also harder to maintain.